lisk-builders/lisk-builders/README.md

-# A complete list of lisk delegates that actively contribute code!
+# A complete list of lisk delegates that actively contribute towards improving Lisk!

 To add yourself to the list please submit a PR!